icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 J. K. Hardy's publications were highly influential in the NACA-era.
 He either authored or is cited by 10 of the 14 publications in the Thermodynamics thread.
 However, Hardy is not often cited in recent publications.
-Being omitted from the references of ADS-4 (where Hardy's datum temperature was described but not credited) may have had an influence on that.
+Not being included from the references of ADS-4 (where Hardy's datum temperature was described but not credited) may have had an influence on that.

 The validation of Hardy's equations to the limits of the test methods available at the time in